FCD/NTX Roster Rankings – July 8, 2021 – 3rd Degree

 High: 33 | Low: 46

-|If this is stock up, stock down, Gomez may be the big winner with frequent first team training invites. – Dan
+|If this is stock up, stock down, Gomez may be the big winner with frequent first-team training invites. – Dan

 |34 (+5)